hgwashington/Marvel_Weather_App/README.md

 <img src="https://media.giphy.com/media/kHZyTYGuwzNXMeeLkZ/giphy.gif" width="100%" height="100%" />

-* **Step 2:** While on the Marvel Hero page, the user can explore an overview of the hero, Action shots, An image andd quote gallery, and also meet the real life hero.
+* **Step 2:** While on the Marvel Hero page, the user can explore an overview of the hero, action shots, an image and quote gallery, and also meet the real life hero.

 <img src="https://media.giphy.com/media/chQkjQuDFPQMgrRTN2/giphy.gif" width="100%" height="100%" />